somebody32/adequack/README.md

 ## Problem 2.
 Method signatures

-But what if method will be there, but signature is changed?
+But what if method is there, but signature is changed?

 ```ruby
 class Dog